 Christopher B. Clare

-Chris graduated from the Duke University School of Law in 2009.
 Prior to joining Clark Hill, Chris was an associate concentrating on environmental and governmental law for a regional firm in Charlotte, N.C., where he assisted in all aspects of litigation, performed extensive environmental due diligence of domestic and international companies and facilities, and assisted clients with general compliance and permitting matters.
 Prior to that, Chris was an assistant city attorney for the City of Charlotte where he litigated a wide range of issues on behalf of the city.